 The HSE Emerging Drug Trend Laboratory provides analytical support for harm reduction by examining drug substances and related materials to identify their chemical composition, potency, and potential risks.
 Using FTIR and GC/MS, the laboratory analyses samples submitted through surveillance and drug-checking pathways to detect active compounds, adulterants, and novel psychoactive substances.
 Results are interpreted within a public health framework, with a focus on timely identification of emerging trends, unusual contaminants, and substances associated with increased risk of harm.
 The laboratory’s findings inform early warning systems, clinical guidance, and targeted harm reduction messaging, supporting evidence-based responses to changes in the illicit drug market.

 Drug substances can be submitted to the laboratory for testing for harm reduction purposes.
 A completed form ‘CT24’ should be submitted with each substance tested (see appendix 7).
-The laboratory can be contacted at emergingtrendslab@hse.ie.
+The laboratory is contactable at emergingtrendslab@hse.ie

 6.0 STORAGE AND RETENTION OF SAMPLES